Licaiqi/Final-Project/README.md

 # Final-Project
-How to apply LLMs in specific domains.
+How to apply LLMs in specific domains like clinic/law/finance.

 医疗
 =====
+`<hello world>`